bocyej/bocyej/README.md

 <h1 align="center">Wassup 👋, I'm Jacob Laurel</h1>
-<h3 align="center">I aspire to become a Full Stack Developer and have experience in building applications and websites using Flutter and web technologies.
+<h3 align="center">I'm a Full Stack Developer and have experience in building applications and websites using Flutter and web technologies.
 I enjoy coding, so if I think I can create an application, I'll try to do it in my free time. :) Check out my portfolio below!</h3>

 - 📫 How to reach me **jacoblaurel.work@gmail.com**
 - 💻 Portfolio: **https://bocyej.github.io/portfolio**